Published: 17/09/2021

 Is account scraping inevitable?

 Account scraping is not inevitable, but it will always be a risk if you’re sharing data with service providers or third parties.
-If you update your Terms of Use and ask users to agree on them regularly, then this can help diffuse some of the damage that might happen in case of a scrape.
+If you update your Terms of Use and ask users to agree to them regularly, then this can help diffuse some of the damage that might happen in case of a scrape.

 Schedule Your Demo